tasmi/tasmi.github.io/_pages/research.md

 I am currently associated with the [ORYCS](https://www.orycs.org/) team, where my work focuses on supporting a set of ecologic field and modelling studies.
 I am particularly interested in vegetation dynamics, soil moisture, and potential long-term changes in water availability.
 My work in Namibia uses a combination of field and remotely sensed data.

-I am also interested in studying landscape-vegetation interactions on a larger scale -- for instance, how do feedbacks between vegetation and slope stability contribute to the long-term development of landscape form?
+I am also interested in studying landscape-vegetation interactions on a larger scale -- for instance, how do feedbacks between vegetation and slope stability contribute to the long-term development of topography?
 For this work, I take advantage of very high resolution vegetation and topographic datasets, and use statistical techniques to study subtle signals in large and noisy datasets.

 Finally, I am in the process of re-analyzing new, higher-resolution passive microwave data for High Mountain Asia with the goal of producing updated estimates of snow depth and changes in the cyrosphere over the past ~30 years, both following on [previous methodologies](http://doi.org/10.1126/sciadv.1701550) and developping new ones.